bugzilla/bugzilla.github.io/download.md

 {% include downloads.html %}

+More detailed information about these releases, including their release notes, can be found on the [Releases](/releases) page.

 ### Archives

 If for some reason you need a very old version of Bugzilla, you can download tarballs from the [Bugzilla FTP site](https://ftp.mozilla.org/pub/mozilla.org/webtools/bugzilla/).